Derek Nicholson

-Derek Nicholson (born November 30, 1986) is the inside linebackers coach at Cincinnati and a former American football linebacker.
-He played college football at Florida State Seminoles Football and previously coached at Southern Miss and Louisville.
+Derek Nicholson (born November 30, 1986) is the inside linebackers coach at Missouri and an American former football linebacker.
+He played college football at Florida State and previously coached at Southern Miss and Louisville.

 College career

 A two-year starter at middle linebacker for the Seminoles, Nicholson led Florida State in tackles during his junior and senior season.
 In 2008 Nicholson was named to the Butkus Award and Chuck Bednarik Award Watch Lists.
 Nicholson finished his college career with 207 tackles, 25.5 tackles for loss, 3.0 sacks, and two defensive touchdowns.

 Professional career

-After not being selected in the 2009 NFL Draft, Nicholson was signed by the Atlanta Falcons and participated in their mini-camp.
+After not being selected in the 2009 NFL draft, Nicholson was signed by the Atlanta Falcons and participated in their mini-camp.

 Coaching career

 Nicholson began his coaching career in the high school football ranks in North Carolina and Florida before moving onto the college coaching ranks.
 Nicholson spent 4 seasons at Southern Miss before returning to coach at Louisville, where he had coached in 2014.

 Nicholson would follow Scott Satterfield to Cincinnati after the 2022 season.
 However, in February 2023 Nicholson would be named the linebacker coach at Miami (FL) after Charlie Strong vacated the position.